Ethiopian and Tigray forces launch hotline as new peace talks begin | Law-Order

 "The first sign for me of the progress after the signing of the agreement is the fact that between them they have exchanged a hotline," AU chief mediator Olusegun Obasanjo told a news conference in Nairobi.
 According to an official familiar with the talks, the hotline will address any flare-up in fighting and coordinate disengagements, with both sides recognising "the challenge of fully communicating with all their units to stop fighting".

 Ethiopian Prime Minister Abiy Ahmed's national security adviser and lead negotiator, Redwan Hussien, said on Twitter that the Nairobi meetings would ensure "safety & expedites humanitarian flow to areas hitherto inaccessible".
-Getachew Reda, spokesman for the Tigray authorities, said the talks were to figure out implementation of the agreement.
-"We will honour the commitments we have made," Getachew told media in Nairobi.
+Getachew Reda, spokesman for the Tigray authorities, said earlier on Monday that they would honour their commitments.

-In a statement on Monday, the AU said it expected the outcomes of the talks to "include modalities for silencing the guns, humanitarian access and the restoration of services in the Tigray region".
-30-DAY DISARMAMENT
+He said later on Twitter: "Peace is what our people need more than anything.
+Whether we will deliver on our promise in a manner that satisfies our people, time will tell.
+"We are fighting not because we are a trigger-happy nation but because our survival as a people is at stake.
+If a peace agreement can ensure our survival, why not give it a try?!"

 Officials this week also want to agree membership of an African Union-led panel of experts for monitoring, verification and compliance of the ceasefire, the source familiar with the talks said.
 Former Kenyan president Uhuru Kenyatta, co-mediator at the talks, said he hoped the parties would work together to create a permanent resolution of the conflict.